markx3/MiniMiner/README.md

 4, the hash should start with at least 4 zero bits.

 ## How to run
-To run Mini Miner you should have an AuthKey from hackattic.
+To run Mini Miner you should have an access token from hackattic.
 Go to [hackattic](https://hackattic.com/) and sign up!
-Once you've got your AuthKey, input it to `constants.py`.
+Once you've got your token, input it to `constants.py`.
 If you're running python 3.3+, you're good to go!
 Else, you should install python's latest version.
 If you're on a Mac, use `brew install python`.